lorenanda/bike-demand-prediction/README.md

 # Predicting Capital Bikeshare demands

 This project was completed in week 3 of the Data Science Bootcamp at Spiced Academy.
-The goal is to predict how many bikes are needed at a certain time, based on information about weather conditions and daily patterns.
+The goal is to predict how many rental bikes are needed at a certain time, based on information about weather conditions and daily patterns.

 ## Dataset
 The dataset used is from [Kaggle](https://www.kaggle.com/c/bike-sharing-demand/submissions).